-I am a fiber artist and writer living in the ‘burbs of Boston.
-My two boys are in their twenties and one lives near the Pacific, the other in view of the Rockies.
-My husband and I share our home with an intense and lovable guy named Finn (half Belgian Malinois/half collie).
-He keeps us busy!
+I am a fiber artist and writer living outside of Boston.
+My two boys are in their twenties and live many miles west, leaving my husband and me to share our home with a half Belgian Malinois/half collie named Finn.
 Creative time is split between writing, quilting, and paper collage.

-Not formally art trained, I’m not quite self-taught either since my mother was an art teacher.
-In our house, you dumped crayons into a shoe box and drew on scrap paper from Dad’s office.
+Since my mother was an art teacher, although I’m not formally art trained, I’m not quite self-taught either.
+In our house growing up, crayons got dumped into a shoe box and scrap paper brought home from Dad’s office.
+Not that many coloring books around.
 Later, as a family we enjoyed the tribal exercise of re-arranging furniture (nearly seasonally) and voicing opinions on where to hang mirrors or art.
 My mother considered creativity a given and therefore so did her children.
 What a gift!
 She also had a mantra that I hew to more and more as I get older: beautiful work comes from beautiful materials.

 It seems so long ago now, but in high school, I crocheted and kept journals.
 College found me making collages, learning to hand spin and dye fiber with natural materials, and writing — mostly poems.
-I am not confident with pen and paper, but enjoy drawing.
-I am also not a very accomplished seamstress, but somehow got hooked on making quilts.
+I’m not confident with pen and paper, but enjoy drawing.
+I’m also not a very accomplished seamstress, but somehow got hooked on making quilts in the late 80’s.
 Tellingly, after passing the Massachusetts bar exam in 1989, I deferred my hoity-toity job downtown in order to make a quilt.

 I didn’t start sewing in earnest until my first pregnancy, which coincided with buying a house.
 Curtains, chair pads, crib bumpers, pillows, tiny onesies were all imperative nesting activities.
 The job downtown was left behind and the next job with a non-profit was on its way out, too.
-Somewhere along the line, I took a class with the Maine quilter Susan Carlson, whose collage approach to quilt making ignited me.
-A Ruth McDowell workshop followed.
-It did not ignite me — precise piecing is about as appealing as tax law — I cannot and will not do either.
+Somewhere along the line, I took a class with the Maine quilter Susan Carlson, whose collage approach to quilting ignited me.
+A Ruth McDowell workshop followed and I learned that precise piecing is about as appealing as tax law — I cannot and will not do either.
 More recently, I’ve studied online, particularly with

-Not selling or showing my cloth work these days, but I have — mostly at local, juried craft fairs, but also at galleries in Maine and New York.
-I participated in Newton Open Studios for five years.
-I used to teach a fair amount (children and adults) and until recently “operated” an esty shop (yeah, it was pretty much a bust and should’ve been shuttered long ago).
-I used to make a wide array of things — purses, dolls, blankets, wall quilts, sachets, pillows, but these days focus on small wall quilts, dolls and pouches.
+Selling has been on pause lately, but I have offered my work for purchase over the years — mostly at local, juried craft fairs, but also at galleries in Maine and New York.
+I participated in Newton Open Studios for a bunch of years and plan to do so again in 2018.
+I used to teach a fair amount and until recently “operated” an esty shop (yeah, it was pretty much a bust).
+I used to make a wide array of things — purses, dolls, blankets, wall quilts, sachets, pillows, but these days focus on small quilts, dolls and pouches.